tmr4/py65_int/README.md

 * Again, not needed to handle interrupts generally, but to properly break to the monitor on `<ESC>Q` in my sample you need to correct a few bugs in the py65 monitor module.
 In the `__init__`, `onecmd` and `_run` methods, add `self.unbuffered_stdin` as an argument to the call to `console.restore_mode`.

+5. `mpu6502.py`

+* Note that pip contains version 1.1.0 of py65.
+If you have this version you will also need to copy the irq method from the mpu6502 module from version 2.0.0.dev0 on GitHub to use my sample code.
+Alternatively, you can modify the development version of the py65 monitor and run it separately from your pip downloaded version.